FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 Ruth Elder toured the country on the vaudeville circuit and starred in two aviation-themed feature films, Moran of the Marines (1928) and The Winged Horseman (1929), both of which are now lost.

 The first transcontinental women's air race, the Women's Air Derby took place on August 18, 1929.
 In a nine-day race, broken into nine segment traveling from Santa Monica to Cleveland, she and 20 other women took part.
-Louise Thaden won the race, she placed fifth.
+Louise Thaden won the race, Ruth Elder placed fifth.

 On August 5, 1943 the Women Airforce Service Pilots (WASP) was established during World War II.
-The WASP pilot training program graduated 1,074 graduates who ferried over 50% of the combat aircraft within the United States during the war years.
-They flew at 126 bases across the U.S., where they also towed targets for gunnery training and served as instrument instructors for the Eastern Flying Training Command.
+The WASP pilot training program graduated 1,074 graduates who ferried over 50% of the combat aircraft within the United States.
+They flew at 126 bases across the U.S. where they also towed targets for gunnery training and served as instrument instructors for the Eastern Flying Training Command.
 Thirty-eight of these women died in their service, 11 in training and 27 during missions.

 Ruth Elder died October 9, 1977 at home in San Francisco, CA. She was a charter member of The Ninety-Nines.